 The federal periodic statement rule requires mortgage lenders and servicers to provide homeowners with prompt, regular, and accurate information about their mortgage loans.

-Federal law restricts when and how a mortgage servicer can require you to pay for expensive insurance coverage that it buys on your behalf, called force-placed insurance.
+Federal law restricts when and how a mortgage servicer can make you pay for expensive lender placed insurance it buys on your behalf.

 You might be able to cancel your mortgage escrow account and pay property taxes and insurance on your own.